 While 1055 excels at toughness and retention, it has little to no stain resistance.
-As a kitchen knife this steel hold its edge for a long time, but will succumb to discoloration and corrosion from contact with acidic foods.
+As a kitchen knife, this steel hold its edge for a long time but will succumb to discoloration and corrosion from contact with acidic foods.
 The blades may even turn black and in order to prevent rust, would need to be cleaned vigorously with stainless steel pads.
-It is also not often recommended for welding type use and could wear down quicker in this functionality, however it has been used for dill bits, nails, saws and woodcutting tools.
+It is also not often recommended for welding type use and could wear down quicker in this functionality, however it has been used for drill bits, nails, saws and woodcutting tools.

 Uses of 1055 Carbon Steel

-1055 Carbon Steel would not be ideal for kitchen knives but it is a powerful choice for machetes, folding edc knives, swords, axes and shovels.
-It is not used in high end balisong knives however.
-The quenched hardness that wavers between Rc 60-64 give this shallow hardening steel a tensile strength and abrasion resistance that can produce a powerful and long lasting tool.
-It’s edge retention is suitable for throwing knives and axes and the maintained Manganese keeps the brittleness just below acceptable levels.
+1055 Carbon Steel would not be ideal for kitchen knives but it is a powerful choice for machetes, folding knives, swords, axes, and shovels.
+It is not used in high-end balisong knives, however.
+The quenched hardness that wavers between Rc 60-64 give this shallow hardening steel a tensile strength and abrasion resistance that can produce a powerful and long-lasting tool.
+Its edge retention is suitable for throwing knives and axes and the maintained Manganese keeps the brittleness just below acceptable levels.
 One very popular use for 1055 is for manufacturing in katana.
 These Japanese swords in terms of functionality rely on edge retention and durability.
 1055 replaces the traditional folding of steels not just in terms of productions time consumption but expense as well.
 Enthusiasts with finances on the mind will prefer 1055 to higher carbon, traditional folding and even stainless steel blades as it meets the qualities mid-way, to all these alternatives.